claranet/terraform-signalfx-detectors/network/http/README.md

 | http\_regex\_matched | Detector resource for http\_regex\_matched |
 | http\_response\_time | Detector resource for http\_response\_time |
 | invalid\_tls\_certificate | Detector resource for invalid\_tls\_certificate |

+## Notes

+* By default, `signalfx-agent` collection interval is `10s`.
+Depending of webservices checked this could dangerous or useless to requet them as often so you can change `intervalSeconds` monitor(s) parameter as you prefer.

+* The transformation allows to adapt sensitivity applying its function on a timeframe which will change the evaluated value.
+The alert will be raised as soon the conditions are met but comapared to a transformed value not true to reality and obviously more favorable.
+This also affect the chart which could be not desired especially for troubleshooting (webchecks often require accuracy).
+I.e. `max(over='15m')` on `http_code_matched` will always be OK (`1`) on alert (and so chart also) even if more than `50%` of checks done on the timeframe are failed.

+* The `lasting` function does not change the value.
+It could apply on an evaluated value different from the orginal (i.e. if you set `transformation_function` explicitely).
+The chart will show the exact real value and even alert condition itself will be met strictly immediately but alert will be raised only at the end of lasting timeframe if the conditions have always remained.

+* The `http.code_matched` and `http.regex.matched` based detectors are the most critical They have only one severity (`Critical`) and use `lasting` function in addition to usual transformation function (by default, not set only for them) which could affect their "sensitivity".

+* By default, this module will raise alerts these detectors with moderate sensitivity in combination with `10s` collection interval and `lasting('60s')`: `6` datapoints for 1m so the webcheck could fail 5 consecutive times before raising alert.

+* Feel free to use variables to adapt this sensitivity depending of your needs to make detectors more tolerant (increasing lasting timeframe or even adding transformation) or more strict (decreasing lasting timeframe or changing transformation function from `max` to `min`).

+* If you have multiple webhecks which require different sensitivity level so you can add common dimension using `addExtraDimensions` to set of similar monitors on agent.
+Then, you can import as many times this module with different value for `filter_custom_*` variables to match these different dimension(s) value(s).

+* The certificate metrics will be collected only if `useHTTPS: true` (or if using the deprecated `urls`) monitor option AND if the website supports and redirects `https`.

+* The `http_content_length` based detector is disabled by default because not considered as generic purpose but `disabled` variables allow to change this.